 Milwaukee Wisconsin, USA Travel Guide

-These typically have dormitory-style rooms with shared facilities.
+These are normally have dormitory-style rooms with shared facilities.

-These include basic, clean accommodations at an accessible price point.
-Many have free parking and breakfast.
+These include basic, clean accommodations at an approachable price point.
+Numerous ones possess no-cost parking and the morning meal.

-Major hotel chains (Hilton, Marriott, Hyatt) in Milwaukee.
+Major chain accommodations (Hilton, Marriott, Hyatt) in Milwaukee.
 Comfortable rooms, standard amenities (fitness centers, business centers), and reliable service.

 High-end options, including historic boutique hotels and luxury brands.
 These properties have premium services, upscale dining, spas, and refined atmospheres.